hxdsgnr/site/contact.md

 <h4>Highly</h4>

-<p>Here I have a collection of highlights on design research.
-When I don’t read news or articles, I read a research paper and then publish relevant highlights on Twitter and a summary on LinkedIn.
+<p>When I don’t read news or articles, I read a research paper.
+I save relevant highlights on Highly, share them on Twitter, and then publish a summary on LinkedIn.
 I seek to read at least one article or paper per day.
 </p>

 <h4>Medium</h4>